brownian-motion/morse-beeper/README.md

 # Downloads

 [Download the latest version here](https://github.com/paxromana96/morse-beeper/releases/).
-It's Java project, so it should work the same on any operating system with Java and MIDI installed.
+It's a Java program, so it should work the same on any operating system with Java and MIDI installed.

 # Dependencies